activefx/genability/README.md

                512,                                           # Master Tariff ID
                "Monday, September 1st, 2011",                 # From DateTime
                "Monday, September 10th, 2011",                # To DateTime
-               metadata                                       # Metadata from previous call
+               metadata,                                      # Metadata from previous call
+               {}                                             # Additional options
              )
     result.total_cost # => 10.837

-    # Please see the documentation for available options and the tests for additional examples
+    # Please see the [documentation](http://rubydoc.info/gems/genability/frames) for available options and the tests for additional examples

 Contributing to Genability